In Pakistan, Naz Male Health Alliance (NMHA) has planned IDAHOT events in Lahore, Rawalpindi, Karachi, Hyderabad and Larkana this year.

 Muslim, gay and proud

-Dostana Male Health Society, at Lahore, addressed the very Muslim, gay and proud important issue of self-stigma Pakistan2015_Lahoreamong gay youth.
+Dostana Male Health Society, at Lahore, addressed the very Muslim, gay and proud important issue of self-stigma among gay youth.
 Pakistani has a religious society, and often young gay people feel guilty because of the negative treatment of homosexuality in the society, resulting in immense self-stigma for many of them.
 Dostana called upon LGBTQ activists and religious leaders to address the issue during IDAHOT 2015; and the results were phenomenal.

 “I’ve always been told that I’ll rot in hell and that people like myself were pelted with rocks from the sky in the past as a punishment from God.
 That’s not true, and I am not one of those gang rapists God punished.
 And if one can’t love God’s creation, how can he claim to love God?
 I am who I am and anyone who thinks otherwise better educate himself” said Aryan, a 17 years old friend of Dostana, happily after the event.